h2oai/h2o-3/h2o-docs/src/product/automl.rst

     - ``GLM``
     - ``DeepLearning``
     - ``GBM``
-    - ``DRF`` (This includes both the Random Forest and Extremely-Randomized Trees (XRT) models.
+    - ``DRF`` (This includes both the Random Forest and Extremely Randomized Trees (XRT) models.
 Refer to the :ref:`xrt` section in the DRF chapter and the `histogram_type <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/algo-params/histogram_type.html>`__ parameter description for more information.)
     - ``StackedEnsemble``

+- **keep_cross_validation_predictions**: Specify whether to keep the predictions of the cross-validation predictions.
+If set to FALSE, then running the same AutoML object for repeated runs will cause an exception because CV predictions are are required to build additional Stacked Ensemble models in AutoML.
+This option defaults to TRUE.

+- **keep_cross_validation_models**: Specify whether to keep the cross-validated models.
+Deleting cross-validation models will save memory in the H2O cluster.
+This option defaults to TRUE.

 Auto-Generated Frames